 “Base Impulses: Sex Work and the Military in Trinidadian Literature on World War Two.”
 Caribbean Military Encounters.
 Ed.
 Shalini Puri and Lara Putnam.
 Palgrave Macmillan, 2017.

 “Afterword.”
 Indo-Caribbean Feminist Thought.
 Ed.
 Gabrielle Hosein and Lisa Outar.
 Palgrave Macmillan, 2017.

 “(Mine) Fields of Memory: A Response to Don Robotham.”
 Social and Economic Studies 65.1 (March 2016): 199-206.

 “Introduction: Conjectures on Undisciplined Research” (with Debra Castillo).
 Theorizing Fieldwork in the Humanities: Methods, Reflections, Approaches to the Global South.
 Ed.
 Debra Castillo and Shalini Puri.
 Palgrave Macmillan, 2016.

 “Finding the Field: Notes on Caribbean Cultural Criticism, Area Studies, and the Forms of Engagement.”
 Small Axe 41 (July 2013): 58-73; special issue on “What is Caribbean Studies?”

-Her essays have appeared in the anthologies Routledge Companion to Caribbean Literature (ed.
-Alison Donnell and Michael Bucknor), Caribbean Romances: The Politics of Regional Representation (ed.
+Other essays have appeared in the anthologies Caribbean Romances: The Politics of Regional Representation (ed.
 Belinda Edmondson), and Matikor: The Politics of Identity for Indo-Caribbean Women (ed.
 Rosanne Kanhai).
-She has also published several essays in such journals as Small Axe, Cultural Critique, Interventions, Journal of Latin American Anthropology, and ARIEL.
+Puri has also published several essays in such journals as Small Axe, Cultural Critique, Interventions, Journal of Latin American Anthropology, and ARIEL.